Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Discussion

 Velocity-strengthening, $(a-b)>0$, friction describes materials whose frictional strength increases with rising slip rate, thus stabilizing fault slip.
 Conversely, velocity-weakening, $(a-b)<0$, friction characterizes materials that decrease in strength with increasing slip rate, facilitating the nucleation and propagation of unstable slip \cite{Dieterich1992Earthquake, Ampuero2008Earthquake}.

 In our models, we prescribe a depth-dependent distribution of $(a-b)$ to represent realistic frictional behavior along the megathrust interface.
 The shallow portion ($<$10~km depth) of the Japan subduction zone is characterized by velocity-strengthening friction, consistent with laboratory measurements of frictional behavior of clay-rich accretionary wedge material at low slip velocities \cite{Saffer2003Comparison, Ikari2011Cohesive, Ujiie2013Low, Ikari2015Strength}.
 This velocity-strengthening region is constrained by the transition depth from accretionary wedge to bedrock, as defined by the JIVSM \cite{Koketsu2009Proposal, Koketsu2012Japan}.
 Between 10–45 km depth, we define the seismogenic zone by parameterizing velocity-weakening friction.
-Further downdip, between 40--50~km depth, friction gradually transitions back to velocity-strengthening, consistent with observed downdip limits of seismicity and diverse faulting behaviors \cite{Nishikawa2019Slow, Nishikawa2023Review}.
+Further downdip, between 40--50~km depth, friction gradually transitions back to velocity-strengthening, consistent with observed downdip limits of seismicity and diverse faulting behavior \cite{Nishikawa2019Slow, Nishikawa2023Review}.
 We assign uniform frictional parameters along strike within each depth interval, except near the hypocenter, where a modified state evolution distance is imposed for smooth rupture nucleation (Supplementary Section ~`\nameref{SM2: Nucleation}'').
+We emphasize that our assumptions of depth-dependent frictional properties do not imply a frictionally homogeneous megathrust.
+Our assumptions on depth-dependent frictional properties are sought to explore rupture dynamics driven solely by dynamic processes and without introducing ad-hoc frictional asperities and barriers.
+We acknowledge that the Japan trench subduction zone hosts diverse faulting behavior, including slow-slip events, tremors, low-frequency earthquakes, and moderate-to-large thrusting earthquakes \cite{Nishikawa2023Review}.